ElliottStarosta/Food-Nutrition-Analyzer-Arduino-/README.md

 ## Additional Notes
 - **DISCLAIMER:** No borrowed code was used in this project, as no one has made this project before.
--Hope you enjoy it!
+- Hope you enjoy it!
 (I spent ~40 hours on this summative...)